rabbitmq/rabbitmq-website/site/quorum-queues.md

 ### <a id="leader-placement" class="anchor" href="#leader-placement">Queue Leader Location</a>

 Every quorum queue has a primary replica.
-That replica is called _queue leader_ (originally "queue master").
+That replica is called _queue leader_ (originally "queue leader").
 All queue operations go through the leader first and then are replicated to followers (mirrors).
 This is necessary to guarantee FIFO ordering of messages.